How to Determine Full-Time Employee Status Using the Look-Back Measurement Method and Evaluate Pay or Play Penalties

 The determination as to whether an employee is full-time is done on a monthly basis.
 While an employer may track an employee's hours of service on a monthly basis, the Internal Revenue Service (IRS) also provides a safe harbor look-back measurement method that an employer may use to determine which employees are considered full-time employees.
 Under this approach, an employer uses hours of service credited during a measurement period (also known as a look-back period) to determine an employee's full-time (or part-time) status and then uses that determination prospectively for up to 12 months.

-Final regulations, issued in February 2014, clarify whether certain types of employees are considered full-time for the purposes of the employer shared responsibility requirements.
+Final regulations clarify whether certain types of employees are considered full-time for the purposes of the employer shared responsibility requirements.

 - Volunteers: Hours worked as a bona fide volunteer for a government or tax-exempt entity, such as volunteer firefighters and emergency responders, are not counted in determining full-time status.